Federal and state regulations require that students meet certain academic standards to be eligible for financial aid. The basic standards are:

 Appeal to Regain Eligibility

-Any loss of eligibility as a result of this policy, with the exception of the cumulative GPA requirement, may be appealed in writing to the Student Aid & Awards Committee.
+Any loss of eligibility as a result of this policy may be appealed in writing to the Student Aid & Awards Committee.
 The appeal request consists of a signed appeal letter, appropriate support documents and an academic plan.
 The appeal must explain why the student failed to make satisfactory academic progress and what has changed that will allow the student to make satisfactory progress by the end of the next semester or by a specific point in time.
+Appeal guidelines are available to assist with the appeal process.
 All decisions made by the committee are final.
 However, the decision may be appealed in writing to the Vice President of Student Services (or designee).
 Students will not be granted more than three appeals throughout their enrollment at Jackson State.
 The Vice President of Student Services (or designee) may make exceptions to the financial aid satisfactory academic progress policy on an individual basis.

 Financial Aid Probation